 2. Get Outside and Play

-A few weeks ago, my family and I were seriously feeling the effects of the Covid winter blues.
+A few weeks ago, my family and I were feeling the effects of the Covid winter blues (seriously, Omicron?!
+You had to arrive just in time for the holiday season?!).
 My husband and I looked at each other and said, “we gotta get outside.”

 Fresh air is good for everyone — yes, even when it’s brrrr cold out (we live in Minneapolis, YAH, it’s cold!!).
 Playing outside together in the snow and breathing in that cool, crisp air did wonders for all our moods.